benkeser/drtmle/cran-comments.md

 Nothing to report.

 ## Additional Notes
-Submission of updated package, version 1.0.2
+Submission of updated package, version 1.0.2.
+This version also corrects the no long double build issue that caused the package to be archived.